essoubai322/airbnb-clone-project/README.md

 | Listing Detailed View  | Full property details, amenities, gallery, and booking form  |
 | Simple Checkout View   | Streamlined checkout page with payment and confirmation      |

-### 💡 Importance of a User-Friendly Design
-A clean and intuitive design enhances the user's journey, improves trust and satisfaction, and boosts overall conversion rates.
-Accessibility, mobile adaptability, and ease of navigation are crucial pillars of this application.

 ---

 ## 🖌️ Figma Design Specifications